 The GLT develops and drives the execution of the global strategy and is chaired by the CEO.
 It is a full-time management group dedicated to leading the network in the successful execution of the strategy.
 Between them, GLT members have global development, service lines, functional and regional responsibilities.
-The diagram below depicts these responsibilities as at 1 January 2020.

 A critical role of the GLT is to work with member firms in driving the execution of the global strategy.
 Our ambition is to be known throughout the world as the leading adviser to dynamic organisations by 'unlocking the potential for growth' in our people, clients and communities and to become the next generation professional services network.
 It sets out how Grant Thornton will achieve its vision and identifies the actions Grant Thornton will take.

 The implementation of the strategy builds on strategic frameworks, prioritised investments and growth strategies that are appropriate for our chosen markets.